oliverkrystal/FlipperAntidepressants/.flipcorg/readme.md

-Directory for a banner .... nothing more
+Directory for a banner .... nothing more, stolen from britannica